Wrongly Convicted Database Record

 Summary of Case:

-"Co-defendant of William A. Hallowell & Edward H. Parks.
-All three were under 18 when wrongly convicted of felony-murder in the death of a man who died nine days after the three robbed him of $15.
-They all plead guilty and were sentenced to life in prison.
-In 1968 their convictions were overturned based on new evidence by the Philadelphia medical examiner that the victim "died as a result of a coronary heart disease, which was not caused, contributed to, or aggravated by the assault."
-The three co-defendants were released after 16 years of impriosnment."
+"Joseph Antoniewicz was a co-defendant of William A. Hallowell and Edward H. Parks.
+All three were under 18 when wrongly convicted of felony-murder in the death of 52-year-old Harry Thompson who died nine days after the three robbed him of $15 on May 21, 1952 in Philadelphia, Pennsylvania.
+They all pled guilty and were sentenced to life in prison.
+On February 14, 1968 their convictions were overturned by Judge Edmund B. Spaeth Jr. based on new evidence by the Philadelphia Medical Examiner Dr. Joseph W. Spellman that "Harry Thompson died as a result of a coronary heart disease, which was not caused, contributed to, or aggravated by the assault."
+The three co-defendants were released in March 1968 after almost 16 years of imprisonment."

 Conviction Caused By: